 - Color: Use a single color, preferably black.
 Or else, two colors at the max.
 Do not use shades; they do not print well.

 - Language: Do not make any spelling errors, grammatical errors or typos.
-Make use of the spelling/grammar tools present in word processing applications.
+Make use of the spelling/grammar tools present in your word processing application.
 Avoid flowery or superfluous language; make it simple and direct.

 - Paragraphs: Avoid long paragraphs (and sentences).
 Use bulleted points if necessary.